 When you think of market research, what’s the first thing that comes to mind?
 For me, it’s a survey of some sort.
 Immediately, I associate it with being caught off guard while walking down the street and then participating in it for the mere reason of being empathetic with the person conducting it.

 Obviously, not every experience is of this kind, but I could imagine many people relate to this.
-In that regard, traditional polls and surveys are great for researching public opinion, but not so much when it comes to brand, product, or service receptiveness.
+In that regard, traditional polls, surveys and questionnaires are great for researching public opinion, but not so much when it comes to brand, product, or service receptiveness.

-Online polls, surveys, and questionnaires might be a better solution for market research.
-A good place to start is by trying out the social media polls you can easily create.
+Alternatively, you might also try out the social media polls.
 This is a very basic concept that will likely spark engagement, but in terms of serious research, consider this to be only an introduction to the gist of polls and surveys.